 The Accreditation Standards are divided into three modules, which are set out in the Accreditation Manual.
-Some of the modules will vary slightly for different types of services.

-Module 1: General Administration (all)
+Module 1: General Administration

 This includes record keeping, and ensuring that you keep the Department up to date with the contact details and other details about your service.